 Not surprisingly, compared with Morocco, accommodation is more expensive in Ceuta.

-Although the staff in the Hostal Central are friendly, the room is compact and bijou – a tad expensive for the type of accommodation, which does not include breakfast.
+Although the staff in the Hostal Central are friendly, the room is compact and bijou – a tad expensive and does not include breakfast.

 Perhaps a three-star hostel is better?